-ARI is one of the leading North American designers and manufacturers of hopper and tank railcars.
+ARI is a prominent North American designer and manufacturer of hopper and tank railcars.
 ARI provides its railcar customers with integrated solutions through a comprehensive set of high-quality products and related services through its manufacturing, leasing and railcar services operations.
 ARI's manufacturing consists of railcar manufacturing and railcar and industrial component manufacturing.
-ARI's Railcar services consist of railcar repair, engineering and field services.
+ARI's railcar services consist of railcar repair, engineering and field services.

 ARL is engaged in the business of leasing railcars to customers with specific requirements whose products require specialized railcars dedicated to transporting, storing, and preserving the integrity of their products.
-These products are primarily in the energy, food and agriculture, chemical, minerals and petrochemical industries.
+These products are primarily in the chemical, mineral, petrochemical, food and agriculture, and energy industries.

 ARI's and ARL's railcar leasing business consists of railcars manufactured primarily by ARI and leased to third parties under operating leases.
-ARI's leasing business is operated under lease management agreements with ARL through which ARL markets ARI's railcars for sale or lease and acts as ARI's manager to lease railcars on ARI's behalf for a fee.
+Currently, ARI's leasing business is operated under lease management agreements with ARL through which ARL markets ARI's railcars for sale or lease and acts as ARI's manager to lease railcars on ARI's behalf for a fee.
+In anticipation of the expected sale of ARL to SMBC Rail, as discussed above, ARI and ARL entered into a railcar management transition agreement to manage the transition, from ARL to ARI, of ARI's railcar leasing business.
+Subsequent to the initial closing date, ARI will market all of its railcars for sale or lease through ARI's sales and marketing staff who will also continue to sell its component products and railcar services.